vytasrgl/ChatScript/wiki/ChatScript-System-Functions-Manual.md

 You cannot change type of field, so a fact subject will require a factid as subject, etc.

 ### `^delete(set)
 erase all facts in this set.
-This is the same as ^addfactproperty(set FACTDEAD)
+This is the same as `^addfactproperty(set FACTDEAD)`.

 ### `^field`( fact fieldname )
 given a reference to a fact, pull out a named field.
 If the fieldname is in lower case and the field is a fact reference, you get that number.
 If the fieldname starts uppercase, the system gives you the printout of that fact.
 Eg for a fact:
 ```
 $$f = createfact (I eat (he eats beer))
 ```